100prznt/EzoGateway/README.md

 * [Elias Rümmler](http://www.100prznt.de) ([@rmmlr](https://github.com/rmmlr)) - core contributor

 ## License
-EzoGateway is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
+The EzoGateway App is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
 Refer to [LICENSE.txt](https://github.com/100prznt/EzoGateway/blob/master/LICENSE.txt) for more information.

 ## Contributions
 Contributions are welcome.
 Fork this repository and send a pull request if you have something useful to add.